Pieter Bruegel the Elder: In music

 The album cover of Fleet Foxes' debut self-titled LP features Bruegel's 1559 masterpiece Netherlandish Proverbs, a decision made by vocalist/guitarist Robin Pecknold.
-In an interview with Mojo, Pecknold noted he drew inspiration from the painting after seeing it in a book, and viewed it as an appropriate allegory to the album's dense – but unified – sound.
+In an interview with Mojo, Pecknold noted that he drew inspiration from the painting after seeing it in a book, and viewed it as an appropriate allegory to the album's dense – but unified – sound.
 Pecknold further added that the Gemäldegalerie, which houses the painting, was thrilled to have the work featured on a contemporary record.
-The cover claimed the Best Art Vinyl Award 2008, an annual award organized by Artvinyl.com.
+The cover claimed the Best Art Vinyl Award 2008, an annual award organised by Artvinyl.com.

+The British post rock group known as Black Midi used a print by Bruegel for the 2019 release of their first single "Talking Heads."
+The cover features Bruegel's print "The Battle About Money", which was published posthumously in 1570.